diablodale/dp.docs/docs/_max/attributes/undistort.md

 Some special cases need the image to be undistorted using this feature.

-> :memo: Plugins always undistort real-world xyz locations of points in
+> 📝 Plugins always undistort real-world xyz locations of points in
 > the pointcloud jit matrix.
 However, the uv coordinates (i.e. pixel)
 > at which the xyz pointcloud data is stored in memory *are not undistorted*.